IndyIndyIndy/tabmoduleclick/README.md

 ### Installation with composer

 `composer require christianessl/tabmoduleclick`.
+Install the extension in the Extension module.

+Clear caches and reload the backend for all changes to take effect.

 ### Installation with TER

 Open the TYPO3 Extension Manager, search for `tabmoduleclick` and install the extension.

+Clear caches and reload the backend for all changes to take effect.